bluegreen-labs/phenocam_installation_tool_v2_dev/README.md

 # PhenoCam Installation Tool (PIT) v2

+> [!note]
+> This is a pre-release version and should not be actively used in the deployment of PhenoCams

 PhenoCam Installation Tool (PIT) is a set of scripts to configure Stardot Netcam Live 2 for the use as a phenocam associated with the [PhenoCam network](http://phenocam.nau.edu).
-Version 2 addresses the installation routine for the Stardot Netcam Live 2 cameras which supercede the previous default Netcam SC5 cameras within the PhenoCam or affiliated networks.
+Version 2 addresses the installation routine for the Stardot Netcam Live 2 cameras which supercede the previous default Netcam SC5 cameras within the PhenoCam network.

-## Installation

 This software is a collaboration between BlueGreen Labs (bv) and the PhenoCam US network.
 A perpetual license is granted to the PhenoCam US network and its users, in its basic form.
-All other users, and use cases, require permission from BlueGreen labs (BV).
+All other users, and custom use cases, require permission and custom scripts from BlueGreen labs (BV).

 > [!warning]
 > The default password on the Stardot cameras is INSECURE.
 Connecting any camera to an open network, without a firewall, will result in your camera being hacked (with estimated times to infection < 30 min).